 So, in July 2009, Sharpe (with his Faith in God) set out on a mission to share his personal struggles and success stories with fellow military veterans, active duty military, law enforcement, first responders, the families survived, and trauma nurses and doctors suffering from PTS or similar symptoms.
 Sharpe’s hope is that Companions For Heroes (C4H) will aid them in their recovery while at the same time saving our nation’s shelter and rescue animals.

-Today, C4H has aided over 7,000 of our nation’s heroes while finding loving homes for shelter and rescue pets since its inception.
+Today, C4H has aided thousands of our nation’s heroes while finding loving homes for shelter and rescue pets since its inception.

 Sharpe was born and raised, and currently resides on Saint Simons Island, Georgia with his wife, Jenny (also a military veteran), their son, Dax and their daughter, Stella Mabel.